arrow-cole/CSS-Flip-Card-on-click-with-links-around-the-card/README.md

-# CSS-Flip-Card-that-expands
-A CSS Flip Card that expands and shows more detail and links etc
+# CSS card that flips when clicked and shows more links around the back of the card